Frequently Asked Questions

 The better question is how much will not having my property surveyed cost?

-Yes, money will exchange hands this amount may be several hundred dollars or several thousand dollars depending on the scope of services and time involved.
+Yes, money will exchange hands.
+The amount may be several hundred dollars or several thousand dollars depending on the scope of services and time involved.
 The purchase of a home, a farm, or development property is often the largest investment one will make in a lifetime.
 The only way to be assured that what you have been presented with actually exists is to have the property surveyed.
 A Professional Land Surveyor must accept limited liability for his or her actions thereby creating a pseudo-insurance policy guaranteeing your boundaries and the peace of mind that there are no problems affecting the boundaries.

 I hired an unlicensed individual who advertises to provide surveying.
 He works in his own office but has a licensed surveyor in another town stamp and certifies his work without actually supervising the services.
 Is this legal?